Admissions

 An application fee may be required for first year, transfer, domestic, and international students.
 For students who conduct an official visit to the College, an Application Fee Waiver can be requested by contacting the Office of Admissions.
 Undergraduate students complete the Common Application to apply for admission.

-We're thrilled that you are considering Albany College of Pharmacy and Health Sciences for your degree.
+We're thrilled that you're considering Albany College of Pharmacy and Health Sciences for your degree.
 You can find more information about our outstanding academic programs below.

 To facilitate a successful visa process, our application deadline for international students is June 1st.
 All materials, including transcripts, letters of recommendation, and proof of financial eligibility must be submitted at this time.